PL/I and SAS flow charts

 Most other statements are handled as regular statements.
 Unhandled compiler directives are displayed as comments.

-If Visustin does not correctly detect the PL/I format, manually add *PROCESS MARGINS(n,m) as the first line of code, where n=first column, m=last column.
-Example: *PROCESS MARGINS(2,72) processes code in columns 2..72 ignoring other columns.
+as the first line of code, where n=first column, m=last column.
+Example: *PROCESS MARGINS(2,72)

-Visustin only supports variable length SAS code.
+Visustin only supports variable line length for SAS code.
 If your SAS code is in a fixed format or if it uses a sequence number column, use an external utility to remove any extra columns and convert the source files in a variable length format.

 If your files are in EBCDIC, set the encoding option to an EBCDIC codepage before loading the files in Visustin.